niemopen/niem-naming-design-rules/ndr6src.md

 ```
 <figcaption><a name="fig4-24">Figure 4-24: Augmentation object in CMF</a></figcaption>

 A *global augmentation* adds a property to every class (of a specified kind) in the model.
 In CMF, a global augmentation is represented by an AugmentationRecord object with a GlobalClassCode property and no Class property.
-For example, a global augmentation adding `my:PrivacyCode` to every every [object class](#def) results in the follwing CMF for the augmenting namespace.
+For example, a global augmentation adding `my:PrivacyCode` to every every [object class](#def) results in the following CMF for the augmenting namespace.

 ```
 <Namespace>